tethysapp/Met-Data-Explorer/docs/MDE.rst

 Developers
 ----------

-WDE has been developed by Elkin Giovanni Romero Bustamante and Enoch Jones at `Brigham Young University's (BYU) Hydroinformatics laboratory <https://hydroinformatics.byu.edu/>`_ with the support of the World Meteorological Organization.
+MDE has been developed by Elkin Giovanni Romero Bustamante and Enoch Jones at `Brigham Young University's (BYU) Hydroinformatics laboratory <https://hydroinformatics.byu.edu/>`_ with the support of the World Meteorological Organization.
 The BYU's Hydroinformatics laboratory focuses on delivering different software products and services for water modelling.
 Some of the most important works include: